tracyphamcse/sentiment-analysis-and-polarity-shifting/README.md

 | Ensemble - Stacking Method | **81.10** | **81.90** | **82.70**       | **86.10**   |

 P value and statistical significance:
 * The two-tailed P value equals 0.0038.
-* By conventional criteria, this difference is considered to be very statistically significant.
+This difference is considered to be very statistically significant
 -------
 ##### REFERENCE
 Li, Shoushan, et al. "Sentiment classification and polarity shifting."
 Proceedings of the 23rd International Conference on Computational Linguistics.
 Association for Computational Linguistics, 2010.